Mastek Blog

 Speed up your applicant screening: It’s not difficult to automate CV workflows and to screen documents for role keywords.
 This can also have the positive side-effect of standardizing processes across departments.

-Process sick leave: Bots can data from a transaction in SAP, drop the information into the right systems and print it.
-This can easily achieve a return-on-investment within six months, reduce manual effort to 5% and processing time by 80%.
+Process sick leave: Bots can data from a transaction in SAP, drop the information into the right systems, and print it.
+This can easily achieve a return on investment within six months, reduce manual effort to 5%, and processing time by 80%.

-Recently, we implemented chatbots to enable employees to update request and check their leave without needing to search system records.
+Recently, we implemented chatbots to enable employees to update requests and check their leave without needing to search system records.
 The screenshots below show how this hides the complexity of the process and draws on a knowledge base to provide the answers.

 Chatbots

-We’ve also used chatbots for WHO compliant Covid-19 screening.
+We’ve also used chatbots for WHO-compliant Covid-19 screening.
 Once the applicant has completed the screening, the bot files the answers in back-end HR applications for record management.
 The bot checks each day whether the employee’s condition has changed—that way, they don’t have to complete the whole screening again unless they answer “yes.”

 At the end of the day, bots aren’t just about ROI—they improve employee experience and drive organisational agility.
 Your bots should help you to bridge the gap between your organisation and your employees.